ym31433/CS484-Graph-Coloring/generation/readme.md

 4. Build inner graph representation
 5. Solve graph with Welsh-Powell and if this fails, try backtracking
 6. Display results on canvas

+TODO:
+Debug to eliminate duplicate edges in the graph from randomGen.py